IBM/EMSVM/README.md

  - KVM enabled and installed at OS
  - A PCI passthrough capable system
  - Minimum of 600 GB free on /emsvm
- - /emsvm must be mounted on a local filesystem on a local device (not: iSCSI, FC, NFS, Spectrum Scale, ...)
+ - /emsvm must be mounted on a local filesystem on a local device (not: iSCSI, FC, NFS, Storage Scale, ...)
  - One quad port Ethernet card for Low Speed Network (LSN), with all ports identical
  - The LSN card must belong to its own IOMMU group, preferrible each port on its own IOMMU group
  - RedHat Enterprise Linux (8.6, 8.7, 9.0, 9.1) running in the host with a valid subscription